 Use Other College Board Resources

-The College Board has other practice material available besides their complete, official practice tests.
-You can check out individual practice questions on their website for the math, reading, writing & language, and essay sections - they're all official.
+The College Board has other practice materials available besides their complete official practice tests.
+You can check out individual practice questions on their website for the Math, Reading, Writing and Language, and Essay sections.

-You can also check out College Board-approved practice problems through Khan Academy.
+You can also use College Board-approved practice problems on Khan Academy.
 Although this is a great resource, keep in mind that there are problems with just relying on this service to prepare for the SAT.

-- Free test prep materials, by virtue of being free, are often lower quality than paid prep materials
+- Free test-prep materials, by virtue of being free, are often lower quality than paid prep materials are

-- They may not test the same content in the same way that you'll see on the real SAT
+- They might not test the same content in the same way that you'll see on the real SAT

 Use PrepScholar to Stay Linked In

-PrepScholar will always be a great free and reliable resource for students trying to prep for the SAT.
-Our blog content is constantly updated to keep up with changing SAT content and strategy.
+PrepScholar will always be a great, free, and reliable resource for students trying to prep for the SAT.
+Our SAT blog is constantly updated to keep up with changing test content and strategy.

-- The Complete Guide to the New SAT in 2016
+- Complete Guide to the New SAT in 2016

-- How to Study for the New SAT in 2016
+- How to Study for the New 2016 SAT

 - New 2016 SAT: What's a Good Score?

-Finally, learn the best tips and tricks for acing the test.
+And don't forget to read up on the best tips and tricks for acing the SAT!

 Want to improve your SAT score by 160 points?
 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.